yWorks/yfiles-for-html-demos/demos/application-features/folding/README.md

 # Folding

-This step shows how to enable[collapsing and expanding of group nodes](https://docs.yworks.com/yfileshtml/#/dguide/folding).
+This step shows how to enable [collapsing and expanding of group nodes](https://docs.yworks.com/yfileshtml/#/dguide/folding).
 This is provided through class [FoldingManager](https://docs.yworks.com/yfileshtml/#/api/FoldingManager) and its support classes.

 [GraphEditorInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode) provides the following default gestures for collapse/expand: